scoutmachine/web/CONTRIBUTING.md

 GITHUB_CLIENT_ID=
 GITHUB_CLIENT_SECRET=
 ```
+**Note**: If you include a `DATABASE_URL`, be sure to run the `npx prisma db push` command, to synchronize your Prisma schema with your database schema.

 ## 4: Launch the Development Instance
 Run `yarn install` to install the development tools and dependencies.
 Then run `yarn dev` to launch the development